Ek Thi Rani Aisi Bhi: Plot

 Ek Thi Rani Aisi Bhi is a story of conflict between righteousness and autocracy, between modesty and pride, between idealism and opportunism.
-It is the saga of king who loved his people and died of a broken heart when separated from them.
-It is the legend of queen who never compromised with her faith and became the mother of millions of propagating love.
+It is the saga of the king who loved his people and died of a broken heart when separated from them.
+It is the legend of the queen who never compromised with her faith and became the mother of millions of propagating love.
 The merger of the princely states with the Indian Union after Independence had left several kings and queens disheartened.
-Especially when those monarchs who considered their subjects as their own children and whose objective was to improve the lot of the people.
+Especially when those monarchs considered their subjects as their own children and whose objective was to improve the lot of the people.
 It was a difficult situation to cope with.

 Maharaja Jivajirao Scindia of Gwalior was one of those unfortunate monarchs.
-He died prematurely leaving his wife, Vijaya Raje Scindia at the mercy of a political party.
-She struggled hard but in the process lost her son in the war of ideology.
+He died prematurely, leaving his wife, Vijaya Raje Scindia, at the mercy of a political party.
+She struggled hard but, in the process, lost her son in the war of ideology.
 She was never reconciled to the fact that her son would join hands with those who brought hardship to the people.
-It was the beginning of the end of a relationship between mother and her son.
-It was difficult situation for the mother.
+It was the beginning of the end of a relationship between a mother and her son.
+It was a difficult situation for the mother.
 But she had never bowed down to those forces and went her own way.
-It was a road that finally led to the triumph of truth, faith and human values.
+It was a road that finally led to the triumph of truth, faith, and human values.